christiang7/ToText/ttrename.md

-* ☑ WEB bash - Extract string from brackets - Stack Overflow
+- [X] WEB bash - Extract string from brackets - Stack Overflow

  <https://stackoverflow.com/questions/7209629/extract-string-from-brackets>
 to extract the file from the txt file to correct the name